OpenEvalProject/evals/manuscripts/elife-00534/v1/manuscript.md

 Comparing the contexts of the mutations obtained with the individual deaminases in yeast to those of the kataegic mutations in the cancers reveals that APOBEC3B has a signature that fits extremely well with the kataegis in PD4107a and PD4103a whereas APOBEC3A fits better with PD4199a (p values in all three cases <0.005) (Figure 3D).
 Interestingly, a marked bias towards a 5′-T is also seen amongst the individual singlet C mutations in several of the breast tumours (e.g., PD4199a, PD4005a and PD4120a; Figure 3C and Figure 3—figure supplement 2–4).

-## APOBEC3B is highly expressed in breast cancer cell-lines and, like APOBEC3A, can cause genomic damage in mammalian cells
+### APOBEC3B is highly expressed in breast cancer cell-lines and, like APOBEC3A, can cause genomic damage in mammalian cells

-Although APOBEC3A has been shown to be capable of causing genomic damage in mammalian cells (
+Although APOBEC3A has been shown to be capable of causing genomic damage in mammalian cells (Vartanian et al., 2008; Stenglein et al., 2010; Landry et al., 2011), the same has not been shown for APOBEC3B.
+We find that induction of APOBEC3B expression in stably transfected human KBM7 cells (like that of APOBEC3A) results in loss of viability as well as in genomic DNA damage as judged by the induction of γH2AX (a marker of the DNA damage response) and of 53BP1 foci (which identify DNA breaks) (Figure 4A,B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/00534/elife-00534-fig4-v1.jpg)

 **Figure 4.:** (A) Effect of enforced APOBEC expression on cell viability.
 (A1) Stable transfectants of KBM7 cells that inducibly express APOBEC proteins were incubated with inducer (doxycyclin) and viability was monitored after 72 hr.
 (A2) Expression of FLAG-tagged APOBECs after 24 hr doxycyclin treatment.
 (B) Enforced expression of APOBEC3A and APOBEC3B leads to induction of histone γH2AX and of 53BP1 foci.
 The percentage of cells (B1) positive for histone γH2AX expression quantified by flow cytometry and (B2) exhibiting punctate rather than diffuse 53BP1 staining quantified by immunofluorescence microscopy, with the foci number per cell indicated.
 (C) Expression of APOBEC family members in six human breast cancer cell-lines as well as in HEK293 cells was analysed by qRT-PCR of total cellular RNA.
 Expression is shown relative to the average of housekeeping genes HPRT and HMBS.
 The effect of phorbol ester (PMA) and interferon alpha (INFα) treatment on APOBEC3A and APOBEC3B levels is also shown.
-In all cases, * indicates p<0.1, ** indicates p<0.0001 compared to control (unpaired t-test).DOI: http://dx.doi.org/10.7554/eLife.00534.014
+In all cases, * indicates p<0.1, ** indicates p<0.0001 compared to control (unpaired t-test).

 Although kataegis could easily have resulted from a transient spike in deaminase expression during tumour development, it was interesting to ascertain whether APOBEC3A or APOBEC3B expression could be detected or induced in breast cancer-derived cells.
 RNA analysis revealed that although several APOBEC3s can be expressed in individual breast cancer cell-lines, the highest and broadest pattern of expression was evident with APOBEC3B (Figure 4C).
 Consistent with studies in other cell-types (Madsen et al., 1999; Koning et al., 2009; Stenglein et al., 2010), the expression of APOBEC3A and APOBEC3B in some of the breast cancer cell-lines could be enhanced by treatment with phorbol ester or interferon alpha.